Ur (continent)

 Ur is a hypothetical supercontinent that formed in the Archean eon around 3.1 billion years ago (Ga).
 In a reconstruction by Rogers, Ur is half a billion years older than Arctica and, in the early period of its existence, probably the only continent on Earth, making it a supercontinent despite probably being smaller than present-day Australia.
 In more recent works geologists often refer to both Ur and other proposed Archaean continental assemblages as supercratons.
-Ur can, nevertheless, be half a billion years younger than Vaalbara, but the concepts of these two early cratonic assemblages are incompatible.
+Ur can, nevertheless, be half a billion years younger than Vaalbara, but the concepts of these two early cratonic assemblages are compatible, in some forms.